Blossom VI: A Practical Minimum Weight Perfect Matching Algorithm: Preliminaries

 For an edge $e = (u, v)$, the slack is defined as

 The complementary slackness conditions are:

 The minimum weight perfect matching problem can be solved with a classical primal-dual method.
-On a high level, it can be described like this: maintain a feasible dual solution $y$ and a not necessarily feasible integral primal solution $x$.
-The primal solution $x$ satisfies the constraints $x_e \geq 0$ and $\sum\limits_{e \in \delta(v)} x_e \leq 1$, but it might violate other constraints.
-Furthermore, maintain $x$ and $y$ such that they satisfy the complementary slackness conditions.
-Perform a sequence of updates for $x$ and $y$ until $x$ becomes feasible.
+At a high level, the method maintains a feasible dual solution $y$ and a not necessarily feasible integral primal solution $x$.
+The primal solution $x$ corresponds to a matching $M$ that is non-perfect in general: $x$ satisfies $x_e \geq 0$ and $\sum\limits_{e \in \delta(v)} x_e \leq 1$, but it might violate the equality constraints $\sum\limits_{e \in \delta(v)} x_e = 1$ and the blossom constraints.
+Furthermore, maintain $x$ and $y$ such that every matched edge has slack zero, and for any $S \in \calP_{\text{odd}}$ with $y_S > 0$, we have $|M \cap E(S)| = (|S| - 1) / 2$.
+Perform a sequence of updates for $x$ and $y$ until $x$ becomes feasible, and therefore corresponds to a perfect matching.
+Then, the maintained invariants imply the complementary slackness conditions.
 The feasibility of $x$, the feasibility of $y$, and the complementary slackness conditions imply that $x$ is optimal.

+The blossom constraints have a direct algorithmic counterpart.
+Traditional primal-dual algorithms maintain a laminar family of odd-size node sets, called \emph{blossoms}.
+During the primal phase, the matching is improved by \emph{augmentations}, i.e., flipping the matching on an alternating path of tight edges between two unmatched nodes.
+When the augmenting path search on tight edges discovers an odd alternating cycle on zero-slack edges, the corresponding blossom is contracted into a single supernode, so that the search can continue.
+The blossom can reconstruct the matching inside itself if an augmenting path later passes through it, and also stores the dual variable $y_S$ associated with the contracted set $S$.
+Blossoms may be nested.
+During dual updates their dual variables change; blossoms whose internal structure must become visible again are expanded.
 For a more detailed description, see, for example, the book \cite{schrijver}, chapters 25--26.